larcenous-lobotomy/truck-routing-simulator/README.md

   - A Network class maintains information about all the elements of the network
   - A given network can have instances of different sub-types of these classes, corresponding to the different companies involved.

+# Instructions
+Enter `javac *.java` after opening the command prompt inside the directory containing the code.
+Then, merely run the executable.